SmartBear/swaggerhub-cli/examples/integrations/README.md

 ## GitHub Enterprise Integration
 * **name**: Name of the integration
 * **configType**: "GITHUB_ENTERPRISE" is used to create a GitHub Enterprise Integration.
-* **host**:  The URL of your GitHub Enterprise server, for example, https://ghe.example.com.
+* **host**:  URL of your GitHub Enterprise server, for example, https://ghe.example.com.
 * **token**: [Personal access token](https://docs.github.com/en/enterprise/user/github/authenticating-to-github/creating-a-personal-access-token) for accessing the repository.
 The token must have the _public_repo_ scope if the target repository is public, or the _repo_ scope if it is private.
 * **owner**: Owner of the repository to synchronize.
 * **repository**: Repository to synchronize.